Table of Contents

 • 3.
 Daypack

 You can’t forget to bring a durable backpack while planning your day out in the sun!
-This backpack is waterproof, comfortable to hold, and large enough to fill with plenty of dry snacks, a first-aid kit, a towel, sunscreen, swimsuit cover-up, and more.
+This backpack is waterproof, comfortable to hold, and large enough to fill with plenty of dry snacks, a first-aid kit, a towel, sunscreen, a swimsuit cover-up, and more.

 daypack